chendaniely/ds4biomed-oct20/README.md

   - This environment may load faster, but you need to do some additional set up.
   - Please follow these instructions to finish the setup:
   - https://ds4biomed.tech/setup.html#binder

-## Technical notes

-The files for the book are hosted in the `master` branch.
-The `learner` branch contains the data and folder structure for leaners going through the materials